danielribeiro/github-diff-highlight/README.md

 # github-diff-highlight

-# IMPORTANT: This project is DEPRECATED
+# Notice: This project is DEPRECATED

-## Plaese use the [Chrome Extension](http://bit.ly/15OWxUv).
+## Please use the [Chrome Extension](http://bit.ly/15OWxUv).
 This project is deprecated in favor or it (source [here](https://github.com/danielribeiro/github-diff-highlight-extension))

 # Old Readme